 How to Decide Which Data Not to Send in AI Queries

-Why This Is a Matter of Habit, Not Paranoia
+Why This Is a Habit, Not Paranoia

 This is especially important in a professional context: working with client data, internal company documents, medical or financial information requires heightened attention regardless of which tool you use.